Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • black rhinos (endangered species)

-• spectacular scenery encircled by 600 m walls
+• spectacular scenery surrounded by 600 m walls

 Good to know: